g-ser/kubernetes-kubeadm-aws-ec2/README.md

 It's up to you whether you run the Ansible scripts or install kubernetes manually.
 In case you want to go with the manual installation, you can find the relevant instructions here: [Installation of kubernetes with kubeadm](assets/documents/install_k8s_with_kubeadm.md).

+Once you provision the AWS infrastructure with terraform and run the Ansible scripts to install kubernetes, you will end up with a kubernetes cluster which comprises the software components listed below:
+* 3 EC2 AWS instances (1 master node & 2 worker nodes) running Ubuntu 22.04 LTS
+* Each of the 3 nodes of the cluster will have docker installed as the container engine
+* The network plugin of the kubernetes cluster that is installed by the Ansible scripts is [weavenet](https://www.weave.works/docs/net/latest/overview/)

 **Note: The kubernetes infrastructure provisioned using the source code of this repository, is intended to be used ONLY for training purposes!**

-# Basic software components used

-* The container engine that Ansible scripts install is docker
-* The network plugin of the kubernetes cluster that is installed by the Ansible scripts is [weavenet](https://www.weave.works/docs/net/latest/overview/)

 # Prerequisites for working with the repo<a name="prerequisites"></a>